4 Plants That Will Purify Air In Your House!

 English ivy is a low-maintenance plant that will thrive anywhere, including in a potted setting.
 According to the NASA Clean Air Study, this climber is one of the most useful plants for removing toxins from the air.
 During the study, English ivy effectively eliminated benzene, formaldehyde, xylene, toluene, and trichloroethylene over the 24 observation period.

 English ivy does well in small, crowded pots and will thrive on neglect.
 These plants are generally found in forests and low-light areas, making them perfect for interior rooms.
 While ivy prefers regular watering and moisture, root rot isn't a significant concern.
 As such, you can use an automatic watering bulb to keep it happy.
 This purifier is a fantastic plant option for those who struggle to keep plants alive.

 Mums, AKA chrysanthemums, are a vibrant, low-maintenance bloom that adds life to any indoor setting.
-According to My Seed Needs, these stunning flowers come in various shades and are suitable for indoor planting.
+According to Seed Needs, these stunning flowers come in various shades and are suitable for indoor planting.

 To keep potted mums alive indoors, they'll require diffused light and cool temperatures.
 Keep your mums out of sunny windows and opt for more shaded, basement windows instead.
 After your mum blooms, deadhead the stems and place it in a cool, dry area for its dormancy period.
 Many people prefer to replace their potted mums after the blooms die rather than fighting to bring it back.
 Fortunately, seeds are affordable and readily available for this plant.